Items harvested from the garden include: about 40lbs of tomatoes,

 - Cinnamon Apple Pecan Breakfast Oatmeal

-- Morning Sunrise (Egg over easy with fresh sliced garden tomato & slice of cheese)
+- Morning Sunrise (Egg over easy with fresh sliced garden tomato

 - Peach Melba Refrigerator Oatmeal